joao-gabriel-gois/ecoleta/README.md

     cd ecoleta/server && yarn && cd ../web && yarn && cd ../mobile && yarn
     ```

-  * In case of yarn is not installed in your environment, you can use **npm** to install dependencies (use `npm isntall` insted of yarn in the above command).
+  * In case of yarn is not installed in your environment, you can use **npm** to install dependencies (use `npm isntall` instead of yarn in the above command).
 However, I strongly recommend you to use yarn.
 To install it, run:

       ```bash
       npm install -g yarn